Alex-X-W/Alex-X-W.github.io/_posts/2018-09-19-existence_of_optimal_policy.markdown

 2. Derive the equivalency of defining optimal value function via Eq.(4) and via Eq.(2).

-   (Note in fact we only need the necessity direction in the proof, but the sufficiency is obvious since we construct Eq.(4) from Eq.(2).)
+   (Note in fact we only need the necessity direction in the proof, because the sufficiency is obvious since we construct Eq.(4) from Eq.(2).)

 3. Prove that there is a unique solution to Eq.(4).